sparklabnyc/ams_bayesian_environmental_health_2025/README.md

 ## Introduction

-GitHub repo through which we're developing and sharing materials for the workshop on Introduction to Bayesian Methods for Environmental Health and Beyond, taking place in person during January 12th, 8:00 AM - 3:30 PM, 2025 at AMS in New Orleans.
+GitHub repo through which we're developing and sharing materials for the workshop on [Introduction to Bayesian Methods for Environmental Health and Beyond](https://www.ametsoc.org/index.cfm/ams/education-careers/careers/professional-development/short-courses/introduction-to-bayesian-methods-for-environmental-health-and-beyond/), taking place in person during January 12th 2025, 8:00 AM - 3:30 PM, at the American Meteorological Society conference in New Orleans.

 ## Notes for attendees